Default S3 method

 resp_rate

-Any column not in the recognized set is treated as a domain variable.
-When domain columns are present, optimization runs independently per domain combination (default), or jointly when joint = TRUE.
+Domain columns are specified via the domains parameter.
+When domains are present, optimization runs independently per domain combination (default), or jointly when joint = TRUE.

 Simple mode (stage_cost = NULL): computes sample size per indicator by delegating proportion rows to n_prop() and mean rows to n_mean(), then takes the maximum per domain.
 Use prop_method or a targets$prop_method column to choose "wald", "wilson", or "logodds" for proportion rows.